tawalabora/server-setup/README.md

 ## 👤 Post User Setup _(sudo required)_

-Automated post-user setup script for configuring Code Server with Nginx and SSL.
+Automated post-user setup bash script for configuring Code Server with Nginx and SSL.

 ### ✨ What Post User Setup Does